hackforla/internship/.github/ISSUE_TEMPLATE/create-a-template-issue.md

 - [ ] Update the appropriate place in wiki for your template (see resources section)

 ### Resources/Instructions
-Getting started button link for creating new issue using the ["REPLACE with name and link of template"] template on the "New issue" tab
+~Getting started button link for creating new issue using the ["REPLACE with name and link of template"] template on the "New issue" tab~
+- [Meeting Recordings Folder](https://drive.google.com/drive/folders/1lgc0eeDXvqvqvLOgqsT8lu3EsneeH9VS?usp=share_link) -- store recordings of template testing

 #### WIKI Templates
 - by role pages